-Treatment with metformin also alters bile acid recirculation[6] suggesting that the primary actions of metformin could be in the gut[11], however the absorption of metformin is mainly in the small intestine.
-Moreover, T2D patient treated with metformin can improve the lipid levels, which contributes to the reduction of chronic micro- and macrovascular complications.
-Most of metformin pleiotropic effects predetermined by adenosine monophosphate–activated protein kinase (AMPK) activation in the skeletal muscle and the liver[29].
-In addition, AMPK activation is known to up-regulate autophagic activity through direct phosphorylation of unc-51-like kinase and Beclin 1, key molecules involved in the initiation of autophagy, consequently metformin can magnify autophagy[30].
-Autophagy is valuable for nutrient supply in the case of energy deficiency, has a significant impact on body metabolism and is also essential for the proper turnover of organelles, such as mitochondria and the ER[28].
+Treatment with metformin also alters bile acid recirculation[6], suggesting that the primary actions of metformin could be in the gut[11]; however, the absorption of metformin mainly occurs in the small intestine.
+Moreover, T2D patient treated with metformin can experience improvement in their lipid levels, which would contribute to the reduction of chronic micro- and macrovascular complications.
+Most of metformin’s pleiotropic effects are predetermined by adenosine monophosphate–activated protein kinase (AMPK) activation in the skeletal muscle and liver[29].
+In addition, AMPK activation is known to upregulate autophagic activity through direct phosphorylation of unc-51-like kinase and Beclin 1, key molecules involved in the initiation of autophagy; consequently, metformin can magnify autophagy[30].
+Autophagy is valuable for nutrient supply in the case of energy deficiency, has a significant impact on body metabolism, and is also essential for the proper turnover of organelles, such as mitochondria and the endoplasmic reticulum[28].
 These organelles play critical roles in pancreatic -cell physiology and insulin sensitivity.
-Although a global increase in autophagic activity is likely to improve the metabolic profile under metabolic stress conditions[28,31], which might be related to attenuation of chronic low-grade tissue inflammation associated with obesity[28,32].
+Although, a global increase in autophagic activity is likely to improve the metabolic profile under metabolic stress conditions[28,31], which might be related to attenuation of the chronic low-grade tissue inflammation associated with obesity[28,32].

-Metformin presents the enrichment of SCFA-producing bacteria such as Blautia, Bacteroides, Butyricoccus, Bifidobacterium, Prevotella, Megasphaera, Butyrivibrio[33] or Phascolarctobacterium and has positive effects on the Proteobacteria phylum as well as Allobaculum and Lactobacillus genera[5,32].
-Additionally, the composition of the phylum Verrucomicrobia in the high-fat diet (HFD)-Met group notably rised.
-Metformin treatment also had an effect on the gut microbiota in mice on normal diet.
-The families Rikenellaceae, Ruminococcaceae, and Verrucomicrobiaceae, as well as Alistipes spp., Akkermansia spp., and Clostridium spp., were more abundant in the normal diet with metformin than in the control group[34].
+Metformin treatment is accompanied by the enrichment of SCFA-producing bacteria, such as Blautia, Bacteroides, Butyricoccus, Bifidobacterium, Prevotella, Megasphaera, Butyrivibrio[33] or Phascolarctobacterium, and has positive effects on the Proteobacteria phylum as well as the Allobaculum and Lactobacillus genera[5,32].
+Additionally, the composition of the phylum Verrucomicrobia in a high-fat diet (HFD)-Met-treated experimental group was notably raised.
+Metformin treatment was also shown to have an effect on the gut microbiota in mice on normal diet.
+Furthermore, the families Rikenellaceae, Ruminococcaceae, and Verrucomicrobiaceae, as well as Alistipes spp., Akkermansia spp., and Clostridium spp., were found to be more abundant with normal diet plus metformin treatment than in the control experimental group[34].

-At the genera level, was detected an increase of Escherichia and a decrease of Intestinibacter in the metformin-treated group[33].
-The number of positive connections among microbial genera, especially those within Proteobacteria and Firmicutes, increased after 2 mo of metformin treatment[33].
-Than after 4 mo of treatment with metformin significantly larger increases in fecal concentrations of lactate and a trend toward a larger increase in fecal concentrations of succinate were revealed[33].
-In addition, Shin et al[35] showed that there are significant differences in the abundance of Firmicutes and Bacteroidetes and gut microbiota composition, between metformin-treated and non-treated mice, but only under a HFD conditions.
-Correspondingly, Lee et al[34] observed that metformin caused a decrease in bacterial diversity in mice on a HFD.
+At the genera level, an increase of Escherichia and a decrease of Intestinibacter has been detected in a metformin-treated group[33].
+The number of positive connections among microbial genera, especially those within Proteobacteria and Firmicutes, was also found to be increased after 2 mo of metformin treatment[33].
+After 4 mo of treatment with metformin, there were significantly larger increases in fecal concentrations of lactate and a trend toward a larger increase in fecal concentrations of succinate[33].
+In addition, Shin et al[35] showed significant differences in the abundance of Firmicutes and Bacteroidetes and gut microbiota composition between metformin-treated and non-treated mice but only under HFD conditions.
+Correspondingly, Lee et al[34] observed that metformin caused a decrease in bacterial diversity in mice on HFD.

-Recently, the degradation of mucin was reported in mice on an HFD[36] and may be related to metabolic disorders.
-After metformin treatment in female mice, but not in male mice, expression of the genes MUC2 and MUC5 in the small intestine remarkably increased[34].
+Recently, the degradation of mucin was reported in mice on HFD[36] and suggested as possibly related to metabolic disorders.
+After metformin treatment in female mice, but not in male mice, expression of the genes MUC2 and MUC5 in the small intestine became remarkably increased[34].
 This is a beneficial effect of the drug, because gastrointestinal mucins produced by goblet cells protect the underlying epithelium from pathogens.
-Moreover, female hormones are known to apply a protective effect against metabolic disorders[37] and are involved in lipid and glucose metabolism.
-Therefore, differences in the gut microbiota between male and female mice during metformin treatment might be caused by differences in hormone levels, which might be associated with metabolic phenotypes[34].
+Moreover, female hormones are known to exert a protective effect against metabolic disorders[37] and to be involved in lipid and glucose metabolism.
+Therefore, the observed differences in the gut microbiota between male and female mice during metformin treatment might be caused by differences in hormone levels, which might be associated with metabolic phenotypes[34].